 “The Blue Heron brings messages of self-determination and self-reliance.
 They represent an ability to progress and evolve.
 The long thin legs of the heron reflect that an individual doesn’t need great massive pillars to remain stable, but must be able to stand on one’s own.
 Blue Herons have the innate wisdom of being able to maneuver through life and co-create their own circumstances.
 Blue Herons reflect a need for those to follow their own unique wisdom and path of self-determination.
 These individuals know what is best for themselves and need to follow their hearts rather than the promptings of others.
 The Blue Heron symbolizes patience, grace, balance, elegance, and determination.”
 (Symbolism courtesy of Blue Heron and assistance from members of the Heron People.)

-Although, Blue Heron House is the office of Asma-na-hi Antoine, Manager of IESS, it is also home and a quiet study space for a student(s) and/or their groups to gather to complete projects or presentations.
+It is also home and a quiet study space for a student(s) and/or their groups to gather to complete projects or presentations.
 It is used for Royal Roads programs and serves as the primary location for Indigenous programming, events, ceremonial events, as well as being a focal point for welcoming Indigenous students on campus.